Cpl. Virgil Clarence Janes

 On October 1, 1944, he and 700 other prisoners were boarded into the hold of the Hokusen Maru.
 He was scheduled to sail on the Arisan Maru, but since part of his POW detachment had not arrived, the Japanese boarded another POW detachment on the ship.
 That ship was sunk by an American submarine.

-The Hokusan Maru was a cattle boat.
-The POWs were crammed into a 30 foot by 40 foot hold.
-Virgil recalled that the POWs were packed in so tightly that they could hardly sit down.
+The POWs were crammed into a 30 foot by 40 foot hold and were packed in so tightly that they could hardly sit down.
 To make things worse, the Japanese covered the hatch with boards and fastened them down with chains preventing light and air from getting into the hold.

 The POWs were fed twice a day.
 The food, rice, was poured into the hold.
 Those under or closest to the hatch received more food than those toward the walls of the hold.
 To make things worse, water was given out even more infrequently then food.
 The rain that came in through the hatch was often the only water the POWs received.
 Men began to go crazy and screamed all day and night.
 So many died that Virgil lost count